I was hit hard by the news of the tragic death Philip Seymour Hoffman earlier this week.

 Over the past week, I was stunned to read so much commentary on the Internet denouncing the collective mourning of Philip Seymour Hoffman, the theme being that he deserved what he got because he abused drugs.
 Life must be a wonderful place when you are in a position to sit in judgement of others, when right and wrong are so clearly delineated as black next to white.
 In my world, I see so many different colors, blends, hues, I’ve almost never been able to categorize the complexity of human behavior into simple categories of good or bad.

 But this problem is far deeper than the natural human desire to judge.
 It stems from a misunderstanding of what Hoffman, and so many like him, suffered.
 Our society must start to recognize that addiction is a disease.
-Addition is met with shame and blame, as are so many other mental disorders, that are genuine chemical functions of our bodies.
+A disease that is met with shame and blame, as are so many other mental disorders, that are genuine chemical functions of human bodies.
 For those who suffer from addiction, depression, anxiety, among many other diseases, it is not simply because they are weak, or lazy, or ignorant, or reckless.

 Would Hoffman have died if this disease were not so enmeshed in stigma?
 If we weren’t invited to believe that people who suffer from addiction deserve to suffer?
 Would he have OD’d if drugs were regulated, controlled and professionally administered?
 Most importantly, if we insisted as a society that what is required for people who suffer from this condition is an environment of support, tolerance and understanding.